 Select a video stream to set as the recording source.
 The default format of the video stream is Stream 1.
 Select a preferred stream from the drop-down list.
-Click on Save to apply and store the settings.

 Recording Filename Format

 Select a format as the recording file name format.
 The default recording file name format is Start time only.
 Select a preferred format from the drop-down list.
 Click on Save to apply and store the settings.